-Zambian game parks are reported to give the best chance of spotting leopard in Africa.
-So, flying in from the gorillas of the Congo I’m going to South Luangwa Park to check this out.
+Game parks in Zambia are reported to give the best chance of spotting leopard in Africa.
+So, flying in from the gorillas of the Congo and I’m going to South Luangwa Park to check this out.

-Day 1 Safari in South Luangwa - Leopards and Lions Galore
+Day 1 Safari in South Luangwa, Zambia - Leopards and Lions Galore

 The restaurant at my lodge has decided it might be nice if I eat dinner with Vic.
 My heart sinks, but I manage to inveigle a table on my own and am just settling into my starter when a large South African ‘Call me JP’, plonks himself down at the bar adjacent and continues to talk all through my meal.
 He’s smoking too.
 Doh!
 He’s unfortunate enough to be driving the Italian group back down to Malawi tomorrow, so I don’t blame him for putting away beer in large quantities.
 And I pretend to be deaf when he offers to escort me back to my room.
 We’re not allowed to walk on our own at night because of possible hippo encounters.

 Day 2 Safari in South Luangwa, Zambia

 The next day Vic has told me we will be on our own.
 We’re not - a family with one very noisy daughter accompany us on both of today’s outings.
 So, the noise levels aren’t that different to yesterday’s.
 The park is parched brown and it’s relatively easy to spot the game when it emerges into the morning sun.
 We career along various trails, through thickets, across bush and along riverbeds, both sandy bedded and dry and reasonably full of water.
 The latter is studded with crocodiles lounging.
 The leopard has dragged itself 20 metres and is still spread-eagled on the ground, rolling occasionally.